shreeya-i/Cue/README.md

 - **Story:** Anyone who is need of keeping track of important dates or events, especially ones that need prior preparation e.g. restaurant reservations, flower orders, children's toys, etc, obtains immense value from Cue's services.
 - **Market:** Cue's market has no constraints and can be used by a person of any age/gender/socioeconomic/etc status.
 - **Habit:** The average user would only need to use Cue to initially add an event and then to accept an action suggestion.
 Cue's habit forming allows users to rely on the app for automatic suggestion based on the category of the event, rather than to make those searches themselves.
-- **Scope:** The stripped-down version of this app would simply include entering an event and recieving a list of  recommendations from Cue, which can easily be done using a Yelp API or similar database.
+- **Scope:** The stripped-down version of this app would simply include entering an event and recieving a list of recommendations from Cue, done using the Yelp API.
 A stretch goal would be for the app to automatically reserve or buy the product once the user approves it.

 ## Product Spec